 This unlikely collab was given the thumbs up by Amy, leading the pair to work together over the next few weeks tracks which went on to form her hit album.

 Ronson may have had a lot to do with Back To Black's unmistakeable sound, but the lyrics came from Winehouse herself.

 Like with most of her work, Back To Black is deeply personal, coming from Winehouse's own heartache and written after suffering from a breakup.

 There are different interpretations of the words "back to black," with some critics thinking it means to depression, some drink and others heroin.

-Black to Black was inspired by Amy's ex at the time, Blake Fielder-Civil, who had left her for an ex girlfriend.
+Black to Black was inspired by Amy's ex at the time, Blake Fielder-Civil, who had left her for a former girlfriend.